 Where the architecture usually comes from

-The inverse is also instructive.
-Adults who grew up with chaotic households, unpredictable caregivers, or frequent disruption often build elaborate adult routines that look, from the outside, like fussiness.
+This is observational rather than clinical, but it is one of the more common patterns therapists and friends notice.
+Adults who grew up in chaotic households, with unpredictable caregivers or frequent disruption, often build elaborate adult routines that look, from the outside, like fussiness.
 They are not being fussy.
 They are building the stable childhood they did not get.

 The same breakfast is not the same breakfast